brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 -   **The Central Ledger:** The model owns a single, authoritative ledger of all contracts.
 This ledger is indexed for high-performance lookups, preventing data duplication and ensuring integrity.
 It serves as the single source of truth for all financial obligations.
 -   **Agent-Based Rules:** All intelligence resides within the `Trader` agents.
 Their `step()` method contains the rules for how they interact with the ledger.
 This includes evaluating opportunities, deciding whether to seek a loan, polling potential lenders, and finalizing loan agreements.

+### Agent ID Lookup & Caching

+To ensure high performance, this project uses a non-standard, optimized method for agent lookups.
+Instead of a linear-time search through the agent list, it uses a **lazy-loaded, step-specific cache**.

+-   **`model.get_agent_by_id(id)`:** This is the **only** correct way to retrieve an agent by its ID.
+-   **Mechanism:** The first time this method is called in a model step, it iterates through all active agents once (an O(N) operation) to build a dictionary that maps `unique_id` to the agent object.
+This dictionary is cached.
+-   **Performance:** Every subsequent call to `get_agent_by_id` within the same model step is a nearly instantaneous O(1) dictionary lookup.
+-   **Safety:** The cache is automatically cleared at the beginning of every model step to prevent data from previous steps from being used.
+The getter method also gracefully returns `None` if an agent ID is not found (e.g., if the agent died mid-step), and calling code is expected to handle this `None` case.

 ### Coordinate System Convention

 To prevent ambiguity and errors, the project adheres to a strict coordinate system convention: